-This course meets Tuesdays and Thursdays in Pomerene 161 from 12:45 pm - 2:35 pm.
-Effective August 2, 2021, students, faculty, staff and visitors to all Ohio State campuses and medical facilities are required to wear masks indoors, regardless of their vaccination status.
+This course meets Tuesdays and Thursdays, or, Wednesdays and Fridays in Pomerene 161 from 12:45 pm - 2:35 pm.
 If it is safe and reasonable for you to do so, class attendance is mandatory.
 If you cannot attend due to illness, contact tracing, or another reasonable health-related reason, please let me know in advance and follow all of Ohio State's guidelines on health and safety.
-Each meeting will be labeled with a week number and a letter, "A" (Tuesday meeting) or "B" (Thursday meeting).
-For example, the Thursday meeting of week 3 will be Meeting 3B.
-The last meeting will be Meeting 14B.
-When practical, meetings will be recorded and posted to Carmen within 48 hours.
+Each meeting will be labeled with a week number and a letter, "A" (Tuesday or Wednesday meeting) or "B" (Thursday or Friday meeting).
+For example, the second meeting of week 3 will be Meeting 3B.
+The last meeting will be Meeting 15B.
+When practical, meetings will be recorded and posted to Carmen.
 This is for your benefit to review content and to accommodate students whose health may prevent attendance, but this is not a substitute for in-person attendance.

 When it is safe for you to do so, attendance is mandatory and will be taken daily.
 Most course meetings will consist of group discussions, client meetings and presentations, group work time, and/or statistical concept review.
-Each class begins promptly at 12:35 pm, so please be seated, situated, and ready to begin at this time.
+Each class begins promptly at 12:45 pm, so please be seated, situated, and ready to begin at this time.
 All absences must be communicated in advance.
 Excused absences require some indication that you have put the effort in to make up the material and communicate with your team and the clients.
 Whether an absence is excused is entirely at the discretion of the professor.
 Health-related absences should be documented with a doctor's note.
 Strong prior attendance, participation, and advance notice will help your case.